atultw/blog/content/blog/go-generics-intro/index.md

 tags: ["swift", "mobile"]
 ---

 In this article we'll explore some common generics use cases, implemented in Go.

 ## Requirements

+You can try the latest go development build at [Go Playground](https://go.dev/play/?v=gotip)

-First download the latest Go 1.18, at the time of writing rc1.
+Alternatively, download the latest Go 1.18.
 This command works if you already have go installed.
 Otherwise find it online at [golang.org](https://golang.org).

 ```
 go install golang.org/dl/go1.18rc1@latest
 ```

-So that you can use the new bin, Add the following line to your `.zshrc`/`.bashrc` in the home directory or whatever terminal you use.
+So that you can use the new version, Add the following line to your `.zshrc`/`.bashrc` or whatever terminal you use.
 ```
 export PATH=$PATH:$HOME/go/bin
 ```